opnsense/docs/source/manual/how-tos/maxmind_geo_ip.rst

 Generate License Key
 ######################

 Once you have created an account you'll need to create a license key.
 Click in the "My License Key" link and generate a key.
+When asked if you use "geoipupdate",  choose "no".
 Save the key ID somewhere safe!!!

 You do not need to download the config at this point.